tillitis/dev-tillitis/hugo/content/devapp/_index.md

 ```

-Then you can load and start an app on the stick:
+Then you can load and start an app on the Tkey:

 ```go
 	err = tk.LoadAppFromFile("blink.bin", []byte{})